 Are BAC Measurements Accurate?

-The Florida Supreme Court has been asked to determine whether or not current BAC tests truly produce trustworthy results.
+The Florida Supreme Court has been asked to determine whether or not current BAC tests used for drunk driving arrests truly produce trustworthy results.
 The case involves John Goodman, who was convicted in the traffic death of a Florida man in 2010.
 Arguments challenge screening methods and procedures designed to prevent clotting in drawn blood, alleging artificially high levels of alcohol may appear as a result of improper techniques.

 Your Rights When Pulled Over

 While it is true that police officers have a certain amount of authority, you, too have rights when you are pulled over:

 You have the right to remain silent.
 Yes, you must provide your name and show an officer your driver’s license, registration, and proof of insurance.
 Fully within your rights, you are able to choose not to answer if police ask whether you’re drinking or not.

 You may refuse permission to search your vehicle.
 A search requires permission or a warrant unless the officer has probable cause.

 You have the right to an attorney if arrested.
 Thank your lucky stars if there is no arrest when an officer stops you.
 The minute the cuffs come out, it would behoove you to request an attorney.